 Boardman’s new range of Fazua-powered e-bikes offer really good value for money, and my experience aboard the ADV8.9E has been very positive.
 You’re getting a lot of the performance of more expensive e-road bikes at a much lower price point.
 The Fazua system is good for mixed riding, and offers useful assistance and good range.
 It’s built into a bike that’s solid and enjoyable to ride.

 Look has entered the market somewhere very close to the top end with their e-765 Gravel, the sister bike to the road-going e-765.
 And it’s a very good bike for mixed terrain riding, even if it is expensive enough to put it out of reach of the many (us included).

 If you want an e-bike that doesn't look like an e-bike, the Gain range from Basque brand Orbea might well hit the spot.
 Orbea describes it quite accurately as being designed to "enhance your ride, not dominate it".
-What they're getting at is the fact that the motor is significantly less powerful than the Shimano or Bosch mid-mounted motors that most e-bikes have at this price point, but at 14kg it's also much lighter than most e-bikes.
+What they're getting at is the fact that the Ebikemotion X35 Plus motor is significantly less powerful than the Shimano or Bosch mid-mounted motors that many e-bikes have in this price range, but at 14kg for the Gain D15 it's also much lighter than most e-bikes.

 Also take a look at

 We haven't had a chance to test these bikes yet, but they're among the most interesting gravel e-bikes out there right now and could be well worth a look if you are in the market for a gravel e-bike.

 German direct-sales outfit Canyon comes to the electric gravel party with a Bosch Performance Line CX (Gen4) drive system and that, ahem, controversial handlebar design.
 Canyon claims a range of 120km from the 500 Wh and 85Nm of torque to bail you out when the going gets gnarly.
 We have one on test, so we'll be back soon with a full review.